 Another option is to pursue further study at Masters level, or even beyond to a PHD.

-At University of Essex Online we offer an LLM International Trade and Commercial Law, and there are lots of other LLMs with different specialisations available at other institutions.
+At University of Essex Online we offer an LLM International Business Law, and there are lots of other LLMs with different specialisations available at other institutions.

 You may also want to study a non-law Masters degree in the field you hope to use your law knowledge within, such as: